Depth Estimation#

 else{

-Along with necessary CV initialization we also initalize necessary varibles for storing DFP model information, image manipulations and fps calculations
+Along with necessary CV initialization, we also initialize necessary variables for storing DFP model information, image manipulations, and FPS calculations.

-initialize model info variable. we get this info after connecting to the accelarator.
+Initialize model info variable.
+We get this info after connecting to the accelerator.

 int origHeight;